Every David Fincher Film Ranked

 Gillian Flynn owns Gone Girl, but Fincher gives it the atmosphere.
 Flynn wrote about a guy harassed by the media, Fincher made it into a satire on, media itself.
-Flynn give us clues to find out who is actually missing, Fincher plays with our head and hair as we pulled them out in breathlessness.
+Flynn gives us clues to find out who is actually missing, Fincher plays with our head and hair as we pulled them out in breathlessness.
 If there is anything that made Gone Girl what it is, it will be Rosamund Pike.
-She puts on various costumes throughout the film and yet you never see through the blood that’s spilled.
+She puts on various costumes throughout the film and yet you never see through the blood that’s spilt.
 That’s the genius of Fincher, right there.
 He can make you laugh out hysterically even when there’s a dead body on a random bed, covered up in rushing blood.
 Fincher does a De Palma in Gone Girl and he does it with utter class and savvy style.

 3. Zodiac

 Zodiac might have been a disappointment for those who were looking for a traditional serial killer movie where at the end the final revelation almost takes over every other aspect of the film.
 Yes, I like such sensational films, I enjoy them but I admire the Zodiac kind of mystery films where the revelation is one important layer among many other important layers.
 The film opens with a couple of brutal killings that actually happened in the San Francisco Area during the time.
 Instead of making a film entirely about the Zodiac Killer, David Fincher made an extensive character study about 3 people involved in its investigation.